Sheikh Hemayet Hossain Mia: Career

 Froom 28 September 1998 to 16 May 2001, Mia was the Superintendent of Police of Khagrachari District.

 Mia was denied promotion during the 2001 to 2006 Bangladesh Nationalist Party government along with officers from Gopalganj District and Hindu officers as they were perceived to be loyal to the opposition party, Awami League.
 In 2001, he was the Superintendent of Police of Jhalakathi District.
 He was then transferred to Rajshahi Metropolitan Police in 2004 as Deputy Commissioner and denied promotion while everyone in his batch received promotion.
 He was promoted to Additional Deputy Inspector General after his entire batch had been promoted to Deputy Inspector General and he was then posted Barisal Police range.
 He was then stationed at Police Training Center, Rangpur.

 On 15 January 2015, Mia was appointed head of the Criminal Investigation Department.
 He had been serving in the Armed Police Battalion as additional inspector general of police.
 He inaugurated a new office of the Criminal Investigation Department at Joypurhat District.
 In 2017, he was awarded the Bangladesh Police Medal.
 He received the President Police Medal in 2018.

-Mia retired in May 2019 and was replaced by Shafiqul Islam as head head of the Criminal Investigation Department.
+Mia retired in May 2019 and was replaced by Shafiqul Islam as head of the Criminal Investigation Department.